Pup Emergency: Accidents & Wound Care

 The shock of simply getting your pet to the vet after a traumatic incident may leave you shaking.
 Because of the nature of these injuries, vets move fast, and you may have to make quick decisions without thinking.
 If your pet has been seriously wounded, surgery will probably be necessary, and they are very common at most facilities, so keep heart!
 The following actions will be taken:

-- First, the vet and vet techs will be ready for you due to your phone call, so upon arrival, your pet will be assessed in triage quickly.
-If the techs have cause for concern, your pet may be admitted immediately for oxygen, IVs, and pain relief.
+- First, the vet and vet techs will be ready for you due to your phone call.
+Upon your arrival, your pet will be assessed in triage quickly.
+If the techs have cause for concern, your pet may be admitted immediately to stabilize their vital signs (heart, respiratory rate, blood pressure, body temperature).
+Treatments to help stabilize pets include oxygen, intravenous fluid therapy, and intravenous pain relief.

-- A vet or veterinary surgeon will then examine your pet, and they will discuss with you any tests, treatment, and ongoing care.
-At this point, it’s also likely you will be given an estimate for the cost of the surgery (if needed) as well as the entire visit.
+- The veterinarian will then examine your pet, and they will discuss with you any tests, treatment, and ongoing care.
+At this point, it’s also likely you will be given an estimate for the cost of the surgery (if needed) and the entire visit.

 - Surgery will likely take place if it’s urgent and necessary, and this may take some time.
-The surgeon will advise you on the length of the procedure.
-Reminder: for most surgeries, pets will have some of their fur clipped or shaven.
+The surgeon will advise you on the type, length, goals, and risks of the procedure.
+Reminder: pets will have some of their fur clipped or shaven to make sure that the surgical area is as clean and free of microorganisms as possible.

 - In most cases, if the pet is stable and in good condition to travel, pets are transferred back to their regular vet once they’re open (usually the next working day).
 There can still be a hospital stay at either facility, though, with an overnight staff taking care of your pet.